 3. June - SO application packages are due to SEAL_apply@navy.mil.

-4. June, July, or August - SOAS takes place in three different sessions during the Summer in Coronado, CA.
+4. June, July, or August - SOAS takes place in three different sessions in Coronado, CA.

 5. September - The SEAL Officer Selection Panel convenes to select candidates who will begin Basic Underwater Demolition / SEAL (BUD/S) training during the subsequent fiscal year.